thanasinb/Installing-Linux/2_installing_NodeJS/README.md

 # Linking VS Code to Ubuntu

+Procedures:
+1. Generate SSH key
+2. Put the generated key into Linux host
+3. Set the Linux host in Windows
+4. Install the SSH extension in VS Code
+5. Connect to the Linux host

 ## Generate SSH key

 Open cmd window and run the following command to generate the SSH key